- Title: Director of Career Services

 - Email: [email protected]

 As the Director of Career Services, I believe passionately in the students I serve and their ability to change the world.
 My work includes individual student meetings, group workshops, and presentations on many topics and involving many audiences both on and off-campus.
 I am the campus champion for career planning and achievement topics including the Be Hendrix Beyond Hendrix career competencies initiative.
-My team and I created “Career Term” -a novel approach to career development for all sophomores featured in The Washington Post, Inside Higher Ed, The Chronicle, etc. My previous higher education roles include fundraising, alumni relations, academic advising, and intercollegiate athletics.
+My team and I created “Career Term” -a novel approach to career development for all sophomores featured in The Washington Post, Inside Higher Ed, and The Chronicle.
+My previous higher education roles include fundraising, alumni relations, academic advising, and intercollegiate athletics.
 My life’s work is to inspire compassionate, caring students to live productive and joyful lives that can change the world!

 Ask Me About: